codedecde/DeepSpeedExamples/Intro101/README.md

 * Seed your random generators

 * Specify all the packages and their versions.
 This can be a `requirements.txt` file, a conda `env.yaml` file or a `pyproject.toml` file.
-If you want complete reproducibility, you can also include a `Dockerfile` to specify the environemnt to run the experiments in.
+If you want complete reproducibility, you can also include a `Dockerfile` to specify the environment to run the experiments in.

 In this example, the checkpoint directory we create is of the following format: